tewarid/tewarid.github.io/_posts/2015/2015-01-25-comparison-of-personal-finance-apps.md

 ---
 # Comparison of Personal Finance Apps

 Here's a comparison of personal finance based on features I've come to consider as necessary.
-After using Pocket Money for three years, I have chosen Account Tracker as my app of choice.
+After using PocketMoney for three years, I have chosen Account Tracker as my app of choice.

 |                    | **Account Tracker** | **CoinKeeper** |   **MoneyWiz**    |
 | ------------------ | :-----------------: | :------------: | :---------------: |